 Advantages of CUT&Tag : Streamlined sample processing

 Taken at face value, both assays are fantastic!
-But there are inherent advantages to CUT&Tag that make it an attractive method to chromatin scientists.
+But there are several features of CUT&Tag that make it an attractive method to chromatin scientists.

-- Access to low / single-cell inputs.
+- Access to low and single-cell inputs.
 Single cell profiling is a rapidly growing area of biomedical research7, but it has been challenging to profile chromatin from these low inputs.
-EpiCypher's CUT&Tag protocol (now available!) generates quality data down to 1,000 cells without adjusting the workflow.
-With unique adaptations, CUT&Tag has been used to map histone PTMs from ultra-low nuclear inputs (down to 60 cells) and single-cells1, 5 which would increase access to heterogeneous cell populations in tumors / tissues and precious clinical samples.
+EpiCypher's CUT&Tag protocol and CUT&Tag Kitgenerate quality data down to 10,000 cells without adjusting the workflow.
+With unique adaptations, CUT&Tag has been used to map histone PTMs from ultra-low nuclear inputs (down to 60 cells) and single-cells1, 5 which would increase access to heterogeneous cell populations in tumors/tissues and precious clinical samples.

 - No library prep → save money.
 Sequencing library preparation is time consuming and expensive.
-The application of Tn5 for directed ligation of sequencing adaptors in CUT&Tag bypasses traditional library prep steps (e.g. end polishing) for accelerated sample processing and significantly reduced assay costs (estimated 3-fold savings vs. ChIP-seq)5.
+The application of Tn5 for directed ligation of sequencing adapters in CUT&Tag bypasses traditional library prep steps (e.g. end polishing) for accelerated sample processing and significantly reduced assay costs5.

 - Simplified workflow.
-As mentioned above, CUT&Tag enables rapid chromatin profiling, going from cells to next-generation sequencing (NGS) libraries in only two days (five hours of hands-on work with overnight incubation step).
-A recent direct-to-PCR CUT&Tag method allows selective amplification of tagmented DNA from bulk nuclei (as opposed to purified DNA), thus enabling the entire workflow to be performed in a single tube which further streamlines the assay1.
+As mentioned above, CUT&Tag enables rapid chromatin profiling, going from cells to next-generation sequencing libraries in only two days (five hours of hands-on work with overnight incubation step).
+Our exclusive Direct-to-PCR CUT&Tag method allows selective amplification of tagmented DNA from bulk nuclei (as opposed to purified DNA), enabling the entire workflow to be performed in a single tube, which further streamlines the assay1.

 The efficient workflow, combined with the reduced number of steps, supports the use of CUT&Tag to profile single cells.
 Although CUT&RUN has been optimized for single cell analysis6, it requires significant modifications to the original protocol.
 CUT&Tag, however, was applied to single cells in its first publication5, highlighting the potential of this technology in single cell sequencing.